For illness expenses for residents on the island of La Palma

 Requirements and other conditions for the application of the deduction

-Only taxpayers with habitual residence in 2021 on the island of La Palma who have the right to apply the deduction for the personal, family and disability minimum, provided for in the first Additional Provision One of the Consolidated Text of the current legal provisions issued by the Autonomous Community of the Canary Islands regarding transferred taxes, approved by Legislative Decree 1/2009, of April 21, due to the presence of any of the following situations :
+Only taxpayers with habitual residence in the year 2022 on the island of La Palma who have the right to apply the deduction for the personal, family and disability minimum, provided for in the first Additional Provision One of the Consolidated Text of the current legal provisions issued by the Autonomous Community of the Canary Islands regarding transferred taxes, approved by Legislative Decree 1/2009, of April 21, due to the presence of any of the following situations :

 Who have been permanently evicted from the properties where they resided, due to having been destroyed, uninhabitable or inaccessible as a result of the volcanic eruption that began on September 19, 2021.